Khyber Pakhtunkhwa: Post-independence

-There had been tensions between Pakistan and Afghanistan ever since Afghanistan voted against Pakistan's inclusion in the United Nations in 1948.
-After the creation of Pakistan in 1947, Afghanistan was the sole member of the United Nations to vote against Pakistan's accession to the UN because of Kabul's claim to the Pashtun territories on the Pakistani side of the Durand Line.
-Afghanistan's loya jirga of 1949 declared the Durand Line invalid.
+After the independence of Pakistan in 1947, Afghanistan was the sole member of the United Nations to vote against Pakistan's accession to the UN because of Kabul's claim to the Pashtun territories on the Pakistani side of the Durand Line.
 This led to border tensions with Pakistan.
-Afghanistan's governments have periodically refused to recognize Pakistan's inheritance of British treaties regarding the region.
-As had been agreed to by the Afghan governments following the Second Anglo-Afghan War, and after the treaty ending Third Anglo-Afghan War, no option was available to cede the territory to the Afghans, even though Afghanistan continued to claim the entire region as it was part of the Durrani Empire prior the conquest of the region by the Sikhs in 1818.

-During the 1950s, Afghanistan supported the Pushtunistan Movement, a secessionist movement that failed to gain substantial support amongst the tribes of the North-West Frontier Province.
-Afghanistan's refusal to recognize the Durrand Line, and its subsequent support for the Pashtunistan Movement has been cited as the main cause of tensions between the two countries that have existed since Pakistan's independence.
+Afghanistan's governments have periodically refused to recognize Pakistan's inheritance of past treaties regarding the Pak-Afghan border.
+During the 1950s, Afghanistan supported the Pashtunistan movement, a secessionist movement that failed to gain substantial support amongst the tribes of the North-West Frontier Province.

-After the Afghan-Soviet War, Khyber Pakhtunkhwa has become one of the areas of top focus for the War against Terror.
-The province has been reported to struggle with the issues of crumbling schools, non-existent healthcare, and lack of any sound infrastructure while areas such as Islamabad and Rawalpindi receive priority funding.
+After the Afghan-Soviet War, North-West Frontier Province became one of the areas of top focus for the War against Terror.
+The province was reported to struggle with the social and infrastructure issues even as other parts of the country continue to receive funding.

 In 2010, the name of the province changed to "Khyber Pakhtunkhwa".
 Protests arose among the locals of the Hazara division due to this name change, as they began to demand their own province.
-Seven people were killed and 100 injured in protests on 11 April 2011.
+Seven people were killed and 100 injured on 11 April 2010 by Khyber Pakhtunkhwa Police to suppress the protests.

 The Provincial Assembly of Khyber Pakhtunkhwa approved a bill on 28 May 2018 to merge the FATA as well as the Provincially Administered Tribal Areas into Khyber Pakhtunkhwa following the approval of the Twenty-fifth Amendment to the Constitution of Pakistan by the national legislature; it was signed into law on 31 May by then President of Pakistan Mamnoon Hussain, which officially completed the administrative merger process.